 When the weather turns cold, it’s not uncommon to experience dry, flaky skin on your face and neck.
 These dry patches can be uncomfortable — and sometimes unsightly.
-While a good moisturizer can help address flaky skin, a combination of prevention and treatment is the best approach.
+While a good moisturizing cream can help address flaky skin, a combination of prevention and treatment is the best approach.

 Here’s what you can try at home and when to contact your doctor or dermatologist.